Perfecto06/SunOye-1/README.md

 Created using tkinter (for GUI), pymysql (for MySQL DBMS), paho-mqtt (for MQTT Protocol) library of Python.

 ## Introduction
 This project was created for IoT Lab Project in 3rd Year (6th Semester).
 It is a chat room application currently programmed to work on a local host machine and it's connected network.
 The messaging rooms are temporarily created and all the conversation is vanished after the room is closed.
-The concept for room creation and identification is based on "_Roomm Number_" and "_password_".
+The concept for room creation and identification is based on "_Room Number_" and "_password_".
 A person could access a room with Room Number and Password of that room.
 A random room can be started and infromation can be stored in a local database using MySQL, one could access the rooms from the credentials of the rooms created.
 This is a leraning porject to use these technologies.

+## Using SunOye
+The steps to use SunOye is rather simple and striaght-forward.

 ## How does it Work?
  * Using _tkinter_ library in Python we create a basic GUI for the intial Room Login, Create Room and Room Windows.
 These Rooms have their credentials stored in the local database (created using MySQL on the localhost).